Almighty-Finger/CFV_Pack_Sim/README.md

 i will have everything at some point

 All list for OG is done expect for PR and Special sets

+adding the rest of G
 ______________________________________________________________________________________________________________________________
 Bug Fixing:

-god pack logic(might take a while)
+god pack logic(might take a while)[still not fixed😭]

 ______________________________________________________________________________________________________________________________
 Images uploaded till: Everything that exist in the sim